ethstorage/es-node/GUIDE.md

 ## From pre-built executables

-Before running es-node from the pre-built executables, ensure that you have installed [Node.js](#install-nodejs) and [snarkjs](#install-snarkjs).
+Before running es-node from the pre-built executables, ensure that you have installed [Node.js](#install-nodejs), [snarkjs](#install-snarkjs) and [WSL](https://learn.microsoft.com/en-us/windows/wsl/) for Window.

 Download the pre-built package suitable for your platform:

-Linux x86-64 or AMD64:
+Linux x86-64 or AMD64 or Windows:
 ```sh
 curl -L https://github.com/ethstorage/es-node/releases/download/v0.1.5/es-node.v0.1.5.linux-amd64.tar.gz | tar -xz
 ```